How Many Poppy Seeds To Test Positive For Opiates?

 By eating poppy seeds, you may or may not have positive drug test results for opiates.
 It depends on the type and quantity of seeds you eat to determine whether you test drug positive.

-Eating 3 tablespoons (27 grams or equal to 3 poppy seed bagels) of unwashed poppy seeds with high opiate alkaloid contamination is enough to test positive for opiates within 24 hours.
+Eating three tablespoons (27 grams or equal to 3 poppy seed bagels) of unwashed poppy seeds with high opiate alkaloid contamination is enough to test positive for opiates within 24 hours.
 However, consuming an ounce of washed and processed poppy seeds may produce negative opiate test results.
 Thus, there isn’t an exact answer to how eating a lot of poppy seeds will make you positive for a drug test.

 Evidence from studies